-You will find this label on the inside of the glove box.
+This label is on the inside of the glove box.
 It is very helpful if you ever need to order parts.
-On this label, you will find the following:
+The label has the following information:

-- VIN
+- Vehicle Identification Number (VIN)

 - Model designation

 - Paint information

 - Production options and special equipment